satish-pati/GPU_SIMULATOR/README.md

   - Ensure all instructions execute correctly without errors.
   - Perform a final review of the documentation and code.
   - Validate instruction parsing and execution one last time.
-  - Debugging and fixing of errors.
+  - Testing of bubble sort && Debugging and fixing of errors.

 ### **Meeting 6 (9-March-2025)**
 - **Members**: Satish,Niharika